 In all honesty, some women may back away from men if they have no romantic interest in them after knowing there’s a crush involved.
 It’s just a kind way to spare feelings, and give you time to get over her.
 If your crush is severe, this break may be just what you need.
 But if your crush is fairly new, things don’t necessarily have to change all that much.
 Don’t pressure her or back her into a corner with your feelings.
 Just letting her know you think she’s cool will put the ball in her court.

 Yeah, girls like romantic movies where guys make a big scene over how in love they are.
 But, this is just a crush—and if you don’t know how she feels, you can really end up embarrassing her.
 If she’s only viewing you as a friend, this would be the perfect way to kill any sort of relationship, as it’ll be ingrained in her mind forever and hard for her to get over.
 Keep it between the two of you.
 If the feelings are mutual and you end up dating, you’ll have plenty of moments for the grand gestures.

-It seems a little childish, but it’s actually pretty convenient if you have a mutual friend.
+It seems a little childish, but when you’re trying to figure out how to tell a girl you like her, it’s actually pretty convenient if you have a mutual friend.
 Since the friend has no emotional involvement, they can help feel out the situation for you in order to see if announcing your crush will work in your favor.
 Since the girl won’t have to face you directly, things may not be as awkward moving forward if she’s not feeling the same way.